Help improve community health services

 Changes to prescribing

-In summer 2018 Clinical Commissioning Groups in Leicester, Leicestershire and Rutland asked patients for their views on changes to the prescribing of over the counter medicines before they take place.
+In summer 2018 patients in East Leicestershire and Rutland were asked for their views on changes to the prescribing of over the counter medicines before they take place.

-The changes mean GPs, nurses and pharmacists will not routinely prescribe certain medicines for some minor health concerns, including athlete’s foot, dandruff, sunburn, and travel sickness.
+This means that GPs, nurses and pharmacists will not routinely prescribe certain medicines for some minor health concerns.

 Planned care policies